brefphp/bref/docs/runtimes/function.md

 require __DIR__ . '/vendor/autoload.php';

 return function ($event) {
-    return /* response */;
+    return /* result */;
 };
 ```

 The function:

 - takes an `$event` parameter which contains data from the event that triggered the function ([list of examples here](https://docs.aws.amazon.com/lambda/latest/dg/eventsources.html))
-- can optionally return a response: the response must be serializable to JSON
+- can optionally return a result: the result must be serializable to JSON

 There can only be one function returned per PHP file.